 While analysing the trading entity's business risk profile, Acuité evaluates the entity's exposure to currency fluctuation risk.
-A trading entity's foreign currency risk is more acute when it imports goods on credit (either LC or clean credit) and sells the same domestically or procures domestically and exports.
-Acuité also evaluates the effectiveness of the various hedging mechanisms employed by such entities to mitigate significant fluctuation forex rates.
-Additionally, Acuité positively factors in any natural hedge that may exist incase the entity has forex earnings and spending of comparable levels.
+A trading entity is exposed to exchange fluctuation risk when it has payables in one currency and receivables in another currency.
+For instance, foreign currency risk is pronounced, when it imports goods on credit (denominated in USD) and sells the same domestically (denominated in INR) or procures domestically (denominated in INR) and exports (denominated in USD).
+In such cases, the trader is exposed to the exchange rate fluctuation risk in the time lag between procurement and ultimate sale.
+Acuité evaluates the various hedging mechanisms employed by such entities to mitigate significant fluctuation in forex rates.

-F. Level of value addition
+F. Level of Value Addition

-Lastly, Acuité evaluates the level of value addition of the trading entity in the entire value chain that would invariably lead to higher margins and better return indicators.
-Trading entities involved in packaging and retailing (both online and the conventional models), branding, distribution, logistics and basic levels of processing, would have higher marginsand better ability to absorb price shocks.
+Acuité evaluates the level of value addition of the trading entity in the entire value chain that would lead to higher margins and better return indicators.
+Trading entities involved in packaging and retailing (both online and the conventional models), branding, distribution, logistics and basic levels of processing, would have higher margins vis a vis other trading players.